Infinite grids in digraphs: Introduction

 As a first attempt to obtain an analogous result for directed graphs, \emph{digraphs} for short, Zuther \cite{Z1998}*{Theorem 3.1} proved that, if a digraph has an infinite increasing sequence of distinct ends, each of which contains a ray, then it contains a subdivision of the digraph obtained from $H^\infty$ by orienting the horizontal edges to the right and the vertical ones upwards.
 Here, the \emph{ends} of digraphs are defined by Zuther~\cites{Z1997,Z1998} analogously as equivalence classes of rays and anti-rays, where a (\emph{anti-})\emph{ray} is an orientation of a one-way infinite path such that each edge is oriented towards (resp.~away from) infinity.
 (We refer to Section~\ref{sec:prelims} for a precise definition and for the definition of an order on the ends).

-Our main theorem is the following result, where the bidirected quarter-grid is the digraph in Figure~\ref{fig:D_1} and the reversed bidirected quarter-grid is obtained from the bidirected quarter-grid by reversing the direction of the vertical edges.
+Our main theorem is the following result, where the bidirected quarter-grid is the digraph in Figure~\ref{fig:D_1} and the reversed bidirected quarter-grid is obtained from the bidirected quarter-grid by reversing the direction of all edges.

 \begin{thm} If $D$ is a digraph that contains an end~$\omega$ with infinitely many disjoint (anti-)rays, then there exists a subdivision of the (reversed) bidirected quarter-grid in~$D$ with all its (anti-)rays in~$\omega$. \end{thm}